 After you try this baked pork chops recipe let us know what you think below!

-THAT is how to cook pork chops to perfection.
+Want to cook them to perfection.
+Of course you do!
 Yes you can skip the rub if you choose to use a marinade instead.
 Or, just season with salt and pepper and follow temp and timing.

 Best Baked Pork Chops